turkishrational/retrodos/retrodos5/install/readme.txt

 (FDISK3.COM and FDISK4.COM -2TB disk access- is used for PARTITIONING...
 And for changing active partition for TEST.)

-(MSDOS/PCDOS/RETRODOS bootable floppy disk and bootable USB disk is -with a DOS OS- needed for using these DOS utilities..)
+(MSDOS/PCDOS/RETRODOS bootable floppy disk and bootable USB disk is -with a DOS OS- needed for using these DOS utilities.)
-((Retro DOS v5 intallation utilities/programs may be copied into \RETRODOS directory of the bootable DOS disk.))
+((Retro DOS v5 installation utilities/programs may be copied into \RETRODOS directory of the bootable DOS disk.))